37 Different Types of Wasps in Georgia

 The females build nests in the ground or sheltered places, such as walls and crevices, to lay their eggs.

-The Great Black Wasp, which is also one of the types of wasps in Georgia, plays an important role in controlling pest populations in Georgia’s environment.
+The Great Black Wasp, also one of the types of wasps in Georgia, plays an important role in controlling pest populations in Georgia’s environment.

 Their long legs and powerful jaws make them efficient predators, preying on harmful insects that damage crops and gardens.